Developers

 Pros of VP9 vs. Other Codecs

-Like HEVC, VP9 has a 50% advantage over H.264, but VP9 outperforms HEVC at resolutions above HD.
+Like HEVC, VP9 has a 50% advantage over H.264, but VP9 can outperform HEVC at resolutions above HD.
 That makes it a great choice if you’re working with video at different sizes, or if you’re focusing specifically on HD.
 VP9 can use hardware decoding on Intel and ARM devices.
-Thanks to widespread hardware support, it gives you smoother playback on PCs in most scenarios.
-That makes it ideal for general use.
-It’s also the best codec choice for high-quality YouTube videos.
-If you want to watch 4K on YouTube, you need VP9.
-Now even Safari has added support for the codec, making it the clear choice for high-resolution video in the macOS version of the browser.
+Thanks to widespread hardware support, it gives you smoother playback on PCs in most scenarios, making it ideal for general use.

-Early comparisons suggested VP9 had a bitrate streaming disadvantage over its competitors, but Netflix claimed that this could be eliminated or reversed by tuning the settings.
-With settings making a big difference to the quality, not to mention costs, you should be prepared to experiment.
-Companies are likely to keep most of their findings to themselves, but information on the relative performance in different scenarios is available.
+Early comparisons suggested VP9 had a video compression disadvantage over its competitors, but Netflix claimed that this could be eliminated or reversed by fine-tuning the implementation.
+Like any general purpose video coding format, there are a lot of interdependent settings that can make a big difference to the size of the output bitstream, quality, and overall costs, so you’ll need to find the right balance for your workflow and business model.
+Some companies may closely guard their findings and exact video encoder settings, but information on the relative performance in different scenarios is available.

 Cons of VP9 vs. Other Codecs

 Not all players work well with VP9.
 Older devices that don’t support hardware decoding are still in use.
 If you’re a developer, your friends’ phones may not be representative of the wider population.
-Until recently, iOS devices haven’t supported VP9, but that’s changed with the recent update to version 14.
+At first, iOS devices didn’t support VP9, but that changed with the update to version 14.
 They have supported H.265 since iOS 11.
-The older codec, H.264, runs smoothly on practically all devices, so if you want a single codec to run as close to everywhere as possible—and can budget for the monetary costs—that should be your preference.
+The older, less cpu-intensive codec, H.264, runs smoothly on practically all devices, so if you want a single codec to run as close to everywhere as possible—and can budget for the monetary costs—that should be your preference.

 Businesses Currently Using VP9